redrockbiometrics/PalmIDAzureCustomPolicy/README.md

 Replace `PALMID_OIDC_CLIENT_ID` with PalmID OIDC `client_id`.

-Replace `IDTOKENHINT_OIDC_CONFIGURATION_URI` with the id_token_jint OpenIDConnect configuration URI in TrustFrameworkPalmIDExtension.xml:
+Replace `IDTOKENHINT_OIDC_CONFIGURATION_URI` with the `id_token_hint` OpenIDConnect configuration URI in TrustFrameworkPalmIDExtension.xml:

-**Tip:** _You can use id_token from the SignInSignUpAndLinkPalmID policy as id_token_hint for SignInWithIdTokenAndPalmIdVerify policy and use https://yourtenant5.b2clogin.com/yourtenant5.onmicrosoft.com/B2C_1A_signup_signin_palmid/v2.0/.well-known/openid-configuration as IDTOKENHINT_OIDC_CONFIGURATION_URI.
+**Tip:** _You can use id_token from the `signin_singup_palmid` policy as id_token_hint for SignInWithIdTokenAndPalmIdVerify policy for testing purporses.
+To do that use https://yourtenant5.b2clogin.com/yourtenant5.onmicrosoft.com/B2C_1A_signup_signin_palmid/v2.0/.well-known/openid-configuration as IDTOKENHINT_OIDC_CONFIGURATION_URI.
 (Don't forget to replace yourtenant5 with your azure tenant domain name)._

 ### 4. Create the PalmID key